Today, I'd like to address a question that came from a reader:

 However, if you want to keep working out, chances are that if you keep doing long cardio workouts or very high intensity workouts, it's going to take a looooooong time to get your period back… You've likely been overtraining for a while anyway, so your body actually needs rest.

 If you continue to exercise, you'll also have to be extra careful with your eating.
 Careful, of course, means eating way more than the recommended 2500 calories a day which should the minimum for those women with hypothalamic amenorrhea who don't work out.
+The recommendation to eat at least 2500 calories for recovery comes from No Period, Now What.

 When I started my recovery from overtraining and hypothalamic amenorrhea at the beginning of December last year, I chose to keep moving a bit, not stop completely.
 I don't think planting your butt on the couch is healthy, especially if you have no idea how long this situation is going to last.
 But walking and yoga became my only forms of movement – plus a little bit that I did for my work as a personal and bootcamp trainer, showing exercises to my clients and walking around in the gym.